ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Humble.md

 [PR #3251](https://github.com/ros-navigation/navigation2/pull/3251) pipes the highest priority error code through the bt_navigator and defines the error code structure.

-A new parameter for the the BT Navigator called “error_code_id_names” was added to the nav2_params.yaml to define the error codes to compare.
+A new parameter for the the BT Navigator called "error_code_id_names" was added to the nav2_params.yaml to define the error codes to compare.
-The lowest error in the “error_code_id_names” is then returned in the action request (navigate to pose, navigate through poses waypoint follower), whereas the code enums increase the higher up in the software stack - giving higher priority to lower-level failures.
+The lowest error in the "error_code_id_names" is then returned in the action request (navigate to pose, navigate through poses waypoint follower), whereas the code enums increase the higher up in the software stack - giving higher priority to lower-level failures.

 The error codes produced from the servers follow the guidelines stated below.
 Error codes from 0 to 9999 are reserved for nav2 while error codes from 10000-65535 are reserved for external servers.
-Each server has two “reserved” error codes.
+Each server has two "reserved" error codes.
 0 is reserved for NONE and the first error code in the sequence is reserved for UNKNOWN.

 The current implemented servers with error codes are: